apache/incubator-datalab/USER_GUIDE.md

 ### Bucket browser <a name="bucket"></a>

+You are ablle to access to cloud buckets via DLab Web UI.
+There are two ways to open bucket browser:
+- clicking on Notebook name in the "List of resources" page, where there is an "Open bucket browser" link;
+- clicking on "Bucket browser" bucket in the "List of resources" page.

 ![Bucket_browser_button](doc/bucket_button.png)

-When you click on the button "Bucket browser" – following popup shows up:
+When you click on the "Bucket browser" button or "Open bucket browser" link – following popup shows up:

 ![Select_bucket](doc/select_bucket.png)

+In the left side of the grid you see buckets for which you have access.
+You can switch between buckets by choosing appropriate one.
+In the right side of the grid you see folders and buckets which are already uploaded.

+In the bucket browser you are supposed to:
+- upload file;
+- create folder;
+- delete folder and file;
+- download file;
+- copy path to folder or to file;

 ![Bucket_browser](doc/bucket_browser.png)